Wondrfish/RXdoc.Tech/README.md

 # RXdoc.Tech
  Medicine Info System:  This Python app retrieves comprehensive details about medicines based on user input.
-It uses APIs to fetch general info like medicine name and images, .
+It uses APIs to fetch general info like medicine name and images, as well as specific details like generic and brand names, dosage forms, and product types.
+It also checks a recall database to alert users if a medicine has been recalled.
+The app handles errors gracefully and provides user-friendly messages for a smooth experience.